Wills, Probate, Lasting Powers of Attorney & Estate Planning

 We also specialise in this work and also:

 - tax advice

 - probate litigation

 What does it cost?

 Our fees are fair and realistic.
 You will know upfront what the cost will be with no nasty surprises later as we can provide you with a fixed fee from the outset.

-Our fixed fee to obtain a Grant of Probate on the basis of the information being provided to us is £550+VAT and Probate Court fee (£155 plus £1.50 per copy of the Grant).
+Our fixed fee to obtain a Grant of Probate on the basis of the information being provided to us and the estate not being subject to Inheritance Tax is £650+VAT and Probate Court fee (£155 plus £1.50 per copy of the Grant).

 We are ready to deal with any matters of this kind for you and guide you through the whole process.